 Lyricists and scriptwriters use extended metaphors to make abstract concepts easier to comprehend.
 Examples include the following:

-Conceit makes a comparison of two seemingly unrelated objects then explains how the comparison is valid or relevant.
+Conceit compares two seemingly unrelated objects then explains how the comparison is valid or relevant.
 Some find conceit synonymous with extended metaphors; however, others find conceit more far-fetched and elaborate.

 Renaissance writers such as William Shakespeare, Geoffrey Chaucer, and John Donne were well known for using this type of extended metaphor.